What is Hygraph and how does it integrate with Next.js and React?

 What security and compliance certifications does Hygraph have?

 Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant.
-It offers granular permissions, audit logs, SSO, encryption, regular backups, and dedicated hosting options.
-Learn more.
+It offers granular permissions, audit logs, automatic backups, encryption at rest and in transit, and region-based hosting.
+Note: Compliance requirements may vary by industry; consult sales for specifics.
+Security Features.

 Pricing & Plans